sguox002/leetcode/leetcode-all.md

 ->>

 ### state transfer

+<<-514	Freedom Trail    		44.6%	Hard
+given a ring with given string on it, and another key to spell.
+You can rotate clockwise or counter-clockwise. if the char is rotated to 12:00 you need press button in the center. return the number of moves needed to spell the key.
+- spell the key one char by one char.
+- there could be multiple chars on the ring matching our key char. select one will affect our later spelling.
+- using hashmap to record each char's index
+- we try all the index for the key char.
+- dp[i,j] represent the min steps to rotate jth key with ith char at 12:00 dp[i,j]=min(d+dp[ind[i],j+1]+1)
+->>

 <<-1230	Toss Strange Coins    		49.3%	Medium
 n coins, each coin given probability facing up. return the prob for target coins up.